jwmi/BayesianMixtures.jl/README.md

 S. Jain and R. M. Neal.
 Splitting and merging components of a nonconjugate Dirichlet process mixture model. *Bayesian Analysis*, 2(3):445-472, 2007.

 J. W. Miller and M. T. Harrison.
-Mixture models with a prior on the number of components. *arXiv preprint*, http://arxiv.org/abs/1502.06241, 2015.
+Mixture models with a prior on the number of components.
+Journal of the American Statistical Association, 2017.
+(In press) http://arxiv.org/abs/1502.06241.

 S. Richardson and P. J. Green.
 On Bayesian analysis of mixtures with an unknown number of components. *Journal of the Royal Statistical Society: Series B (Statistical Methodology)*, 59(4):731-792, 1997.